loopbio/imgstore/README.md

 pip install imgstore
 ```

-Note: If you install from pypi you have to that you have to ensure that opencv is correctly
+Note: If you install in this manner you have to ensure that opencv is correct
-installed and has the required functionality (such as mp4 write support if required).
+and has the required functionality (such as mp4 write support if required).
 Remember
-to run the tests `imgstore-test` after installing from pypi.
+to run the tests `imgstore-test` after installing.

 ## Post install testing